 - Blogging allows you to express your thoughts and opinions

 - Get paid on the move, while you travel, and while you sleep

 - One thing my blog allows me to do is to earn passive income no matter what I’m doing at any time of the day.
 This is primarily thanks running ads on my website.
 This is certainly a perk to running a blog.

 - I get a lot of joy from providing value in people’s lives.
 I genuinely love to serve people.
-Blogging allows me to be of help and it just feels good!
+Blogging allows me to be of help people and create a positive impact in my communities.

 - Writing is my passion.
-Whether it’s poetry, music, or advise, I simply love to write.
+Whether it’s in poetry, music, or blogging, I simply love to write.
 It’s in my blood what can I say?
-Words are amazing.
+Words are amazing and powerful.

 This key action will determine just how professional, creative, and even successful your blog has a chance of becoming.

 Bluehost is one of the largest webhosting companies hosting over 2 million domains worldwide!

 It’s also the number 1 recommended webhost service for blogging by WordPress.